trosenkrantz/RAPTOR/readme.md

 ### SNMP
 For SNMP auto-replies, `input` is the OID in dot notation and `output` is the BER encoding of the response variable.

-When processing a GET request with multiple variable bindings, RAPTOR matches each IOD against the current state, to deliver independent response variables matching the corresponding request.
+When processing a GET or SET request with multiple variable bindings, RAPTOR matches each IOD against the current state, to deliver independent response variables matching the corresponding request.
 RAPTOR transitions the state machine once, based on the first matched OID with a `nextState`.

 If RAPTOR finds no match for an OID, it responds with Null for that variable binding.